About food allergies

 Eat a well-balanced and nutritious diet while pregnant or breastfeeding

-When you’re pregnant or breastfeeding, it’s important to eat a wide variety of healthy foods every day including fruit, vegies, grains, protein and dairy or calcium-enriched products.
+When you’re pregnant or breastfeeding, it’s important to eat a wide variety of healthy foods including fruit, vegies, grains, protein and dairy or calcium-enriched products.

 Avoiding foods that commonly cause allergies – for example, eggs and peanuts – while you’re pregnant or breastfeeding won’t reduce the risk of your baby developing allergies.
 In fact, avoiding too many foods can be dangerous, because your baby won’t get important nutrients.

-Breastmilk is best, so it’s recommended that you exclusively breastfeed your baby until he’s ready to start eating solid foods at around six months old.
-It’s best to keep breastfeeding until your baby is at least 12 months old.
+Breastmilk is best, so it’s recommended that you exclusively breastfeed your baby until it’s time to introduce solid foods at around 6 months old.
+It’s best to keep breastfeeding until your baby is at least 12 months old, if you can.

 Talk to a doctor or nurse about infant formula

-If you’re not sure what formula is best for your baby, talk to your paediatrician, GP or child and family health nurse.
+If you’re not sure what formula is best for your baby, talk to your child and family health nurse, GP or paediatrician.

-Introduce allergenic solids from around six months of age
+Introduce allergenic solids from around 6 months of age

 Your baby doesn’t need to avoid any particular allergenic foods.